sitewhere/sitewhere-documentation/docs/platform/architecture.md

 as MongoDB, InfluxDB, and Cassandra, and other supporting technologies such as MQTT brokers.

-## Instance Management
+## Core Technologies

-SiteWhere supports the concept of an _instance_, which allows the distributed system to act as a cohesive unit with some aspects addressed at the global level.
-All of the microservices for a single SiteWhere instance must be running on the same Kubernetes infrastucture, though the system may be spread across tens or hundreds of machines to distribute the processing load.
+When deploying SiteWhere, the combination of the infrastructure required to run the system and the microservices that handle the processing are referred to as a SiteWhere _instance_.
+The assumption is that all infrastructure and microservices for an instance run on the same Kubernetes cluster, though the system may be spread across tens or hundreds of machines to distribute the processing load.

+Rather than reinventing the wheel, SiteWhere uses a number of proven technologies as part of the infrastructure for its microservice architecture.
+The following technologies address cross-cutting concerns which are common to all of the system microservices.

+### Service Mesh with Istio

+SiteWhere leverages [Istio](https://istio.io/) to provide a service mesh for the system microservices.
+This allows the platform to be scaled dynamically while also providing a great deal of control over how data is routed.
+Istio allows modern methods such as canary testing and fault injection to be used to provide a more robust and fault-tolerant system.
+It also allows for detailed monitoring and tracing of the data flowing between microservices.

 ### Centralized Configuration Management with Apache ZooKeeper